A marathon is 26.2 miles long. Most people train for months to be able to run that distance.

 Think of Amazon as one of the best in the business when it comes to checkout optimization.
 Users are constantly shown how much they’re saving as their cart builds.
-Not only that, Amazon makes sure to show them their savings in dollar amount to really show value.
+Not only that, Amazon makes sure to display savings in dollar amounts to really show value.

 You want to keep the costs and friction as low as possible once the user starts his/her checkout process.
 This means ensuring all costs are shown from the get go, so there are no surprises as well as emphasizing any deals you’re offering.
-Also, in case your user wants to research your products further, you should have any info. they may need ready and waiting.
+Also, in case your user wants to research your products further, you should have any info they may need to be ready and waiting.

 Just be sure that if your user has to travel to another page of your site for research, you remind them to complete their checkout.
-You can do this with reminder pop-ups (exit pop-ups, technically) that redirect them to the checkout page.
+You can do this with reminder pop-ups or exit pop-ups that redirect them to the checkout page.

 Most marketers will perform their CRO like a segmented part of their digital campaigns.
 First, they setup up their PPC campaigns.
 Then, they build their landing pages.
 Lastly, they optimize their CTAs/design and bids/ad copy.
 For some, this is a completed CRO job.